-But that doesn’t matter … not as much as how excited your customers are about it.
-Ideally, excited enough to pay for it.
+But that doesn’t matter … not as much as how excited your customers are about it — ideally, keen enough to pay for it.

 The same goes for competitor research.
 With proper research, startups can avoid wasting resources by ensuring their idea and product will be well-received before they take the time and money to create it.

 How can you do the same?
 By conducting market research.

 - Define and engage your target audience to learn more about how you can better solve their problems.

-- Analyze your competition, research their product or service, pricing structure, messaging, and unique selling proposition (USP) to better understand how you can set your business apart.
+- Analyze your competition, and research their product or service, pricing structure, messaging, and unique selling proposition (USP) to understand better how you can set your business apart.

 - Formulate your positioning statement for your product and your brand.

-- Fuel your go-to-market strategy to outline precisely how you'll present your product or service to your intended market.
+- Fuel your go-to-market strategy to outline how you'll present your product or service to your intended market.

-Bootstrapping is tough work.
+Bootstrapping is challenging work.
 (Remember when we said 90% of all startups fail?)
-Getting funded by outside investors doesn’t necessarily make it easier, either … considering that 75% of funded startups fail.
+Getting funded by outside investors doesn’t necessarily make it easier, either, considering that 75% of funded startups fail.

 But that’s not to say you shouldn’t get funding.
-If done right, working with investors can give you more than money — it can also provide connections, advice, and mentorship.
+On the contrary, if done right, working with investors can give you more than money — it can also provide connections, advice, and mentorship.

 There are a few ways to raise money for your startup — read through the following list to determine which might work for your business situation.